james-flynn-ie/covid-bot/README.md

 For instructions on setup, please see:
 <https://docs.microsoft.com/en-us/azure/bot-service/bot-service-debug-emulator?view=azure-bot-service-4.0&tabs=python>

-If you experience a 401 HTTP status code when using the Emulator please see the comments on how to resolve it in [config.py](config.py).
+If you experience a 401 HTTP status code when using the Emulator on your local PC, then please follow the comments on how to resolve it in [config.py](config.py).

-## Configuring Auto-Deployment of Covid-bot to Azure Bot Service

-Azure Bot Service is capable of polling changes in your Bot's repository, providing a pipeline for automatically deploying changes from your main branch.
+## Deploying Covid-Bot For The First Time

 ### Deployment Pre-Requirements

 - Azure Subscription.
+- Azure CLI installed on your local PC.
 - Knowledge Base has been deployed on QnAMaker: [data/QnAMaker/README.md](data/QnAMaker/README.md)
-- Azure Bot Service has been created: <https://docs.microsoft.com/en-us/azure/bot-service/abs-quickstart?view=azure-bot-service-4.0>
-  - Ensure that the App Service which hosts the Bot is configured to run Python:

 ### Deploying Covid-bot using ARM Templates